Why did millions of people in the Soviet Union choose to sit in the dark one evening in 1977?

 One morning I didn’t want to get out of bed

-But we usually talk about beliefs and how you need to change them to change how you feel and behave, so how do beliefs fit into this discussion?
+But we usually talk about beliefs and how you need to change them to change how you feel and behave, so how do occurrings fit into this discussion?

 To answer this question, it’s useful to define beliefs and occurrings.
-An occurring is a meaning made up in the moment which mostly affects how you feel about a single event.
-A belief is a meaning made from a series of events in the past which tends to affect how you feel and behave on into the future.
+An occurring is a meaning made up in the moment, which mostly affects how you feel about a single event.
+A belief is a meaning made from a series of events in the past that tends to affect how you feel and behave in the future.

 Both beliefs and occurrings affect how you feel and behave

-Occurrings are meanings we create in the moment, which affects how we feel and behave in that moment as opposed to beliefs which are formed in the past
+Occurrings are meanings we create in the moment, which affect how we feel and behave in that moment as opposed to beliefs that are formed in the past

 It’s difficult to become aware of our occurrings because we tend to focus on the external world